Ethel Grodzins Romm: Life and career

 While in Middletown, over the next 25 years, Romm became an author, journalist and interior and construction designer and lectured on those subjects at Orange County Community College.
 In 1960, she won her third Dorothy Dawes Awards for excellence in home furnishings reporting.
 Romm had articles published in Editor & Publisher, the ABA Journal, Esquire, New York Magazine and Huffington Post among others.
 Among other topics, she wrote about '60s counterculture and the underground press, writing and editing style, Education and the intersection of engineering and gender equality.
 Romm gained additional notice for an incident at the White House, in 1972, where she and her husband had been invited as part of a gathering of the American Society of Newspaper Editors.
 The Secret Service became aware that she had a reputation for speaking her mind and was opposed to the war in Vietnam.
-While the couple was waiting in the reception line to meet President Richard Nixon, a Secret Service Agent asked Romm her intentions regarding any statements that she might make to the president.
+While the couple was waiting in the reception line to meet President Richard Nixon, a Secret Service agent asked Romm her intentions regarding any statements that she might make to the president.
 He told her that he was concerned "about the president's time".
 Romm and her husband left without meeting the president and later received an apology from the White House, saying that it was not White House policy to question writers and editors waiting to meet the president.

 Romm was a project, construction and building manager for Hartz Mountain Industries in New York City from 1984 to 1988.
-She then was President, Chief Executive Officer and co-owner, with her brother Lee, of Niton Corporation, in Bedford, Massachusetts, from 1988 to 2005, which designed and built lead and radon detectors, portable X-ray analyzers and other environmental science equipment.
+She then was President, Chief Executive Officer of Niton Corporation, in Bedford, Massachusetts, from 1988 to 1997, which designed and built lead and radon detectors, portable X-ray analyzers and other environmental science equipment patented by her brother Lee.
 She was Co-Chair of the Lyceum Society of the New York Academy of Sciences from 2001 to 2016.
 She was also a member of the Roosevelt Island Resident Association Common Council.
 In 2016, Workmen's Circle devoted its annual winter benefit to a celebration of her life and work.